Alphanym/alphanym-js/README.md

 ```

 #### results
-An object detailing Alphanym's interpretation of the name.
-This should default to an empty object when a query request hasn't been set yet.
+The response object from the body of a successful query.
+This should default to an empty object when a query request hasn't been sent yet.

 #### loading
 A Boolean value which plays the loading animation.